-D-4 Prepare a spreadsheet named "domestic sales" listing all sales of like goods made during the investigation period.
-The listing must be provided on a CD-ROM.
+D-4 Prepare a spreadsheet named "D4 - Domestic sales"

+List all sales of like goods made during the review period.
 Include all of the following information.

-Columnheading Explanation Customer name names of your customers.
+Column heading Explanation Customer name names of your customers.
 If an English version of the name is not easily produced from your automated systems show a customer code number and in a separate table list each code and name.
-Level of trade the level of trade of your domestic customer Model/grade/type commercial model/grade or type of the goods Product code code used in your records for the model/grade/type of the goodsidentified.
+Level of trade the level of trade of your domestic customer Model/grade/type commercial model/grade or type of the goods Product code code used in your records for the model/grade/type of the goods identified.
 Explain the product codes in your submission.
 Invoice number invoice number Invoice date invoice date Date of sale refer to the explanation at the beginning of this section.
 If you consider that a date other than the invoice date best establishes the material terms of sale and should be used, report that date.
 For example, order confirmation, contract, or purchase order date.
-Order number show order confirmation, contract or purchase order number if you have shown a date other than invoice date as being the date of sale.
-Delivery terms egex factory, free on truck, delivered into store Payment terms payment terms agreed with the customer eg. 60 days=60 etc Quantity quantity in units shown on the invoice eg kg.
+Quarter The quarter that the date of sale occurred Order number show order confirmation, contract or purchase order number if you have shown a date other than invoice date as being the date of sale.
+Delivery terms eg ex factory, free on truck, delivered into store Payment terms payment terms agreed with the customer eg. 60 days=60 etc Quantity quantity in units shown on the invoice eg kg.
 Gross Invoice value gross value shown on invoice in the currency of sale, net of taxes.
 Discounts on the the amount of any discount deducted on the invoice on each Invoice transaction.
 If a % discount applies show that % discount applying in another column.
 Other charges any other charges, or price reductions, that affect the net invoice value.
 Insert additional columns and provide description.
-Net invoice value in the net invoice value expressed in your domestic currency as recorded in the currency of the your accounting system exporting country Rebates or other the actual amount of any deferred rebates or allowances in the currency Allowances of sale Quantity discounts the actual amount of quantity discounts not deducted from the invoice.
+Net invoice value in the net invoice value expressed in your domestic currency as recorded in the currency of the your accounting system exporting country Rebates or other the actual amount of any deferred rebates or allowances in the currency Allowances of sale

+Quantity discounts the actual amount of quantity discounts not deducted from the invoice.
 Show a separate column for each type of quantity discount.

+Packing packing expenses

+1 0 1

+Inland transportation amount of inland transportation costs included in the selling price.

+Costs

+Handling, loading handling, loading & ancillary expenses.

+And ancillary

+Expenses

+Warranty & warranty & guarantee expenses

+Guarantee expenses

-Packing packing expenses Inland transportation amount of inland transportation costs included in the selling price.
-Costs Handling, loading handling, loading & ancillary expenses.
-And ancillary Expenses Warranty & warranty & guarantee expenses Guarantee expenses Technical assistance expenses for after sale services such as technical assistance or & other services installation costs.
+Technical assistance expenses for after sale services such as technical assistance or

+& other services installation costs.

 Commissions commissions paid.
-If more than one type is paid insert additional columns of data.
-Other factors any other costs, charges or expenses incurred in relation to the domestic sales (include additional columns as required).
-See question D5.
+If more than one type is paid insert additional

+columns of data.

+Other factors any other costs, charges or expenses incurred in relation to the

+domestic sales (include additional columns as required).
+See question

+D5.

+ן שט.

-Costs marked with \ are explained in section E-2.
+Costs marked with are explained in section E-2.

 - D-5 If there are any other costs, charges or expenses incurred in respect of the sales listed which have not been identified in the table in question D-4 above add a column for each item (see "other factors").
-For example, certain other selling expenses incurred. - D-6 For each type of commission, discount, rebate, allowance offered on domestic sales of like goods: - provide a description; and - explain the terms and conditions that must be met by the customer to qualify for payment.
+For example, certain other selling expenses incurred.
+NO - D-6 For each type of commission, discount, rebate, allowance offered on domestic sales of like goods: N/A - provide a description; and - explain the terms and conditions that must be met by the customer to qualify for payment.